uab-cgds-worthey/quac/docs/reqts_configs.md

 1. [Install the pipeline and set up the conda environment](./installation.md).
 2. Set up config files specifying paths and hardware resources required by QC tools used in the pipeline.
-3. (Optional) Run QuaC pipeline just to create singularity+conda environments using the system testing datasets.
+3. (Optional) Run QuaC pipeline just to create singularity environments using the system testing datasets.

 ## Requirements